bytesvibe/Quick-Maintenance/README.md

 # Quick Maintenance

-A lightweight plugin to quickly enable a sleek maintenance mode, hiding your site work from visitors.
+Quick Maintenance is a lightweight WordPress plugin that allows you to easily put your website into maintenance mode with a beautiful, responsive design.
+Perfect for when you need to perform updates, maintenance, or make changes to your site without visitors seeing the work in progress.

 ![screenshot](assets/screenshot-1.png)